The Inventory Tightrope: Operations vs. Finance

 • Standard Costing: Excellent for manufacturing control, requires variance analysis.

 The selected method must align with accounting standards (like ASC 330 in GAAP) and business strategy.
 Switching methods isn’t trivial, involving data conversion and potential restatements.
 It’s a decision requiring close collaboration between finance and operations.
-This reminds me of the complexities seen when navigating standards like ASC 606 within NetSuite.
+This involves careful consideration of revenue recognition and inventory valuation requirements under current accounting standards.

 Maintaining Accuracy: Cycle Counts and Physical Inventory